Cattal: Centre of Yorkshire

 In recent times an argument has arisen between villages in Yorkshire over who should rightfully hold the title of the geographical centre of Yorkshire.
 Although most recently in 2012 the prestigious title had been given to the village of Hessay five miles from Cattal, controversy still remains as to where the centre is.
 The Ordnance Survey used its own detailed records of the county's boundary and the help of a computer program and a field in Hessay was pinpointed as the centre point of Yorkshire.
-However a similar computer program used four years previous selected Cattal as the geographical centre.
-To make things complicated further a third village Barkston Ash also claim the honour of being the middle point in Yorkshire as they claim the Ash tree in the village is the midpoint.
+However a similar computer program used four years prior to this selected Cattal as the geographical centre.
+To make things complicated further a third village Barkston Ash also claims the honour of being the middle point in Yorkshire as they claim the ash tree in the village is the midpoint.

 The mystery remains but The Victoria pub in Cattal use the idea that Cattal is the centre of Yorkshire to claim that they are the most central pub in Yorkshire.

-Cattal Bridge

-Cattal bridge is a grade two listed structure which carries Tadcaster road over the River Nidd; the bridge was listed 30 September 1985.
-It is one of the few crossings over the River Nidd on which Cattal is located.
-The bridge dates either from the 18th century or around 1800 and was built on the site of a Roman river crossing.
-The bridge underwent a £78,000 repair project in 2011, during which careful measures were taken to maintain the original character and shape of the bridge.
-The banks surrounding it are covered in Himalayan Balsam.